All-Hands-AI/OpenHands/docs/modules/usage/troubleshooting/windows.md

 ### NoneType object has no attribute 'request'

-If you experiencing issues related to networking, such as `NoneType object has no attribute 'request'` when executing `make run`, you may need to configure your WSL2 networking settings.
+If you are experiencing issues related to networking, such as `NoneType object has no attribute 'request'` when executing `make run`, you may need to configure your WSL2 networking settings.
 Follow these steps:

 - Open or create the `.wslconfig` file located at `C:\Users\%username%\.wslconfig` on your Windows host machine.
 - Add the following configuration to the `.wslconfig` file: